Review of a scam

 Sharon Yvette Sherratt,

-This is one of a few examples of Business Opportunity Watch Reviews which are available for the public to view on the public section of the website.
-The reason for making a small sample of the reviews freely available is to help potential customers decide if they want to subscribe, and also to communicate some matters of general interest arising in the case of some of the reviews.
-All the other reviews are available only to subscribers.
+This is one of a few examples of Business Opportunity Watch Reviews which are freely available for everyone to read on the public section of the website.
+The reason for making a small sample of the reviews freely available is to help you to decide if you want to join, and also to communicate some matters of general interest arising in the case of some of the reviews.
+All the other reviews are available only to members.

 A zero score or a low score means that in our opinion the business model or the investment model has flaws and/or that we have found inadequate evidence to back up claims about earnings, sales, profits etc. It doesn't mean this evidence does not exist and it doesn't mean that the opportunity is a scam and it doesn't mean that the promoters are unprofessional or dishonest.
 Questions arising are normally contained within the body of the review, and readers who are interested should contact the company with these questions and/or questions of their own.